Facial Moisturizers: Ratings of Sources

 by Lacey Gattis

 Our AssessmentEditors of IntoTheGloss.com asked readers, "What's your favorite moisturizer under $40?"
 More than 300 replied, resulting I this list of eight top over-the-counter facial creams, gels and lotions, as well as some suggestions for do-it-yourself oil blends.
 Each product receives a brief write-up, along with comments that readers made about that product.

 by Contributors to MakeupAlley.com

-Our AssessmentApproximately 1,000 facial moisturizers are reviewed by members of this website.
+Our AssessmentThousands of facial moisturizers are reviewed by members of this website and are rated on a "lipsticks" scale, with 5 lipsticks being the best.
 Product reviews can be sorted in a multitude of ways, making it easy for users to find the highest consumer rated products as well as those that are reviewed most often.
-Some products receive hundreds of reviews, and others receive only a few.
-Among those with many reviews, Vaseline Petroleum Jelly, Desert Essence 100% Pure Jojoba Oil, Extra Virgin Olive Oil and Cetaphil Moisturizing Cream receive the highest ratings.
+Many products receive hundreds of reviews, with very passionate and detailed input into each item.

 by Contributors to Amazon.com

 Our AssessmentAmazon.com has hundreds of pages of facial moisturizer reviews, and many of them have hundreds of reviews.
 These reviews can be very helpful, but we found them less targeted and thorough than those on beauty product websites.
 There are also many products reviewed and rated here that can't be found on beauty products websites, perhaps because they're too obscure or are not well-known enough.
 Many of them are very highly rated.

 by Contributors to BeautyBar.com